Brain-Eating Amoeba Found in Texas City's Water Supply

 His death and positive samples from the health department ordered into motion a Do Not Use water warning for eight area counties.
 That warning is presently only a boil order for Lake Jackson.
 On September 27th, Texas Governor Greg Abbott released a disaster declaration accordingly.

 Josiah's story is unusual.
-As per the CDC, from 1962 to 2018, there were 145 known cases—just four individuals survived.
+According to the CDC, there were 145 known cases from 1962 to 2018, but only four individuals survived.

 "I'm lucky to be alive," said Kali Hardig, an Arkansas young lady who lived after fighting the brain-eating amoeba for 55 days.